-This easy blackberry sauce is ready in just minutes and is perfect as an ice cream topping, oh, the joy when the warm sauce melts a perfect lemon sorbet or drizzle the cooled blackberry coulis over small cheesecake, pour over homemade pancakes or served as an elegant accompaniment to a cheese plate.
+This easy blackberry sauce is ready in just minutes and is perfect as an ice cream topping, oh, the joy when the warm sauce melts a perfect lemon sorbet or drizzle the cooled blackberry coulis over small cheesecake, pour over a single serving homemade pancakes or served as an elegant accompaniment to a cheese plate.

 Simple ingredients and a quick cook time make this recipe work anytime.
 If you like this easy blackberry sauce recipe, try my small batch homemade lemon curdeasy orange curd recipe, and apple butter recipes!